Clinging to Hope

 A furious squall came up, and the waves broke over the boat, so that it was nearly swamped.
 Jesus was in the stern, sleeping on a cushion.
 The disciples woke him and said to him, “Teacher, don’t you care if we drown?”

 He got up, rebuked the wind and said to the waves, “Quiet!
 Be still!”
-Then the wind died down and it was completely calm. (mark 4:37–39)
+Then the wind died down and it was completely calm.
+(Mark 4:37–39)

 Those twelve terrified men tried to fight that storm by themselves.
 All they had was their arms and oars against a violent sea.
 They didn’t wake Jesus when the waves grew high.
 They didn’t wake him when the water covered their feet in the boat.
 They waited until they were sure they would drown before they awakened Jesus.
 Of course.
 Because they thought they could save themselves.
 Isn’t this our human nature, that we want to be strong and self-sufficient?
 We want to rescue ourselves?